thegeeksinfo/Deep-Learning-Cataract-Detection/README.md

 2. Follow additional setup instructions in the `README.md` file.

 ## Usage
-1. Run the main script locally: `python detect_cataracts.py`
-2. Follow on-screen instructions to upload eye images and view the detection results.
+1. Follow on-screen instructions to upload eye images and view the detection results.
-3. For detailed usage guidelines, refer to the [documentation]( https://deep-learning-cataract-detection.readthedocs.io/en/latest/).
+2. For detailed usage guidelines, refer to the [documentation]( https://deep-learning-cataract-detection.readthedocs.io/en/latest/).

 ## Model Deployment (Cloud)